 Are there any must-have technologies that CFOs should be budgeting for next year?

-JP: One of the reasons why I’m a big fan of AvidXchange is that they’re changing the payables process with automation.
-AP and payment automation fit into what I said earlier about not just allocating financial resources well, but allocating human resources very well.
+JP: One of the reasons why I’m a big fan of AvidXchange is that they’re changing the bill payment process with automation.
+AP automation fit into what I said earlier about not just allocating financial resources well, but allocating human resources very well.
 By automating a manual process, companies can get more out of their employees and have them focus on high-level tasks instead of data entry.

 At my company, we use Expensify to keep track of expenses.
 I go to lunch, take a picture of my receipt, the app scans the image for all the relevant data and puts it into a report for my CFO, which makes his job and my job a lot easier.
 I don’t have to sit down and do hours of expense reports.
 I just fill in a couple blanks and it knows how much I spend, what I spend it on, where I spend it, and what it was related to.
 These kinds of technologies that are improving the efficiency of the back office and are always going to be worthy of the attention of a CFO.